 The Blue House is also home to the Hong Kong House of Stories, which hosts exhibitions that introduce visitors to the community and showcase the history and architectural features of the Blue House Cluster.
 The mini museum aims to raise public awareness of the regional and cultural conservation by providing information of past Hong Kong society and culture.

 Getting to the Blue House Cluster is easy – it is located along Stone Nullah Lane just off Queen’s Road East.
 You can’t miss it as it sits just behind a row of rainbow-colored buildings!

 3. Street art in Soho

 Over the past few years, street art has really taken off in Hong Kong and there are lots of beautiful pieces scattered around Soho, a neighborhood just above the CBD.
 The appearance of mainstream street art is a relatively new phenomena, with many local and international artists leaving their mark in the form of beautiful murals.
 Many of these pieces are hidden around little side streets, and you can easily spend an afternoon walking around and stumbling upon funky and colorful street art.
+It’s no surprise that Soho is one of the most popular Instagram hot spots in Hong Kong!
 Start at Graham Street and walk along Hollywood Road towards Sheung Wan, make sure you explore all the different nooks and crannies.